-Women in leadership has become more prominent in recent years; is it because man is giving up his biblical role of leadership or Bible prophecy being fulfillment: The prophet Isaiah, in speaking the words of the Lord said: As for my people, children are their oppressors, and women rule over them.
-O my people, they which cause you to err, and destroy the way of your paths (Isaiah 3:12).
+Women in leadership has become more prominent in recent years; is it because man is giving up his biblical role of leadership or Bible prophecy being fulfilled?
+The prophet Isaiah, in speaking the words of the Lord said: As for my people, children are their oppressors, and women rule over them.
+O my people, they which lead you cause you to err (lead astray), and destroy the way of your paths (Isaiah 3:12).

-Scripture gives us an example of how a woman's influence can be of a wrong nature, as that of Jezebel's influence over her husband, King Ahab: There was none like unto Ahab, which did sell himself to work wickedness, in the sight of the Lord, whom Jezebel his wife stirred up (or incited) (1 Kings 21:25).
+Scripture gives us an example of how men in leadership can be engineered to promote certain agenda though others; as that of Jezebel's influence over her husband, King Ahab: Scripture reveals: There was none like unto Ahab, which did sell himself to work wickedness, in the sight of the Lord, whom Jezebel his wife stirred up (incited) (1 Kings 21:25).

-Those words; though not necessarily addressed to womanhood, were uttered as a caution to the wicked.
-There are women in leadership today who are attempting to undermine; rather than benefit society, through devious means, and utilizing their positions of authority to do so.
+Those words, though not necessarily addressed to womanhood, were uttered as a caution to the wicked.
+There are those in leadership today who are attempting to undermine, rather than benefit society, through devious means, and utilizing their positions of authority to do so.

-Scripture reveals: Moreover the Lord said, Because the daughters of Zion are haughty (or proud), and walk with stretched forth necks (or heads held high) and wanton (or seductive) eyes, walking and mincing as they go, and making a tinkling with their feet.
-Therefore the Lord will smite with a scab the crown of the head of the daughters of Zion, and the Lord will discover (or uncover) their secret parts (Isaiah 3:17).
+Scripture reveals: Moreover the Lord said, Because the daughters of Zion are haughty (proud), and walk with stretched forth necks (heads held high) and wanton (seductive) eyes, walking and mincing as they go, and making a tinkling with their feet.
+Therefore the Lord will smite with a scab the crown of the head of the daughters of Zion, and the Lord will discover (uncover) their secret parts (Isaiah 3:16-17).

-A Bible commentary noted: The arrogant and fashionable women of Jerusalem were condemned by the prophet Isaiah for being more interested in the latest fashion than the spiritual well being of the nation and would perish with the men of Judah.
+It was noted that the arrogant and fashionable women of Jerusalem were condemned by the prophet Isaiah; for being more interested in the latest fashion, than the spiritual well being of the nation, and would perish with the men of Judah.

-The Apostle Paul wrote: I suffer not a woman to teach, nor to usurp (or have) authority over the man but be in silence (1 Timothy 2:12).
-A Bible commentary noted: Suffer not a woman to teach was in reference to teaching in the church; which would be an act of power and authority over those being taught.
+The Apostle Paul wrote: I suffer (permit) not a woman to teach, nor to usurp (have) authority over the man but be in silence (1 Timothy 2:12).
+It was noted that suffer not a woman to teach was in reference to teaching in the church; which would be an act of power and authority over those being taught.

-Not to usurp authority over man, was in reference to civil and political things, or in that which related to civil government, and in things domestic.
+Not to usurp authority over man was in reference to civil and political things or that which related to civil government, and in things domestic.
 For a woman to take upon her to do this (as women in leadership) would be to usurp authority over the man.

 Women in leadership promotes even greater concern when the motivation for seeking such is of the wrong nature.
 There is an inroad to destruction if such seek to undermine, rather than enhance, the democratic structure of a nation.

 Again, the words of the prophet Isaiah, in speaking the words of the Lord: As for my people, children are their oppressors, and women rule over them.
 O my people, they which lead you cause you to err, and destroy the way of your paths (Isaiah 3:12)!
-Children are their oppressors and women rule over them indicates the utter failure of male leadership to take their biblical and lawful place in society.
+It was noted that children are their oppressors, and women rule over them, indicates the utter failure of male leadership to take their biblical and lawful place in society.

-The Apostle Paul addressing the role of women, said: Adam was first formed, then Eve.
+The Apostle Paul addressed the role of women in saying: Adam was first formed, then Eve.
 And Adam was not deceived, but the woman being deceived was in the transgression (1 Timothy 2:14).
-A Bible commentary noted: God could have created the woman first or both at the same time; but He did not, as it was always His intention for man to lead and woman to follow.
+It was noted that God could have created the woman first or both at the same time; but He did not, as it was always His intention for man to lead and a woman to follow.

 As women in leadership seek to dominate the role of man; there is an undermining of the Word of God, and the status of womanhood; to dominate rather than being submissive.
 There is an imprint of modernism coming into focus that bypasses the standards of yesteryear; as well as Biblical instruction.